Drayyblacc/loverunning/README.md

 I have tried my best to ensure the site has been made as accessible as possible by:

-- Using semantic HTML.
+- Using simple HTML.
-- Using alt attributes on images where available.
+- Using alt attributes on images.
 - Adding aria-labels for screen labels.
 - Using colour contrasts between the text and background.
 ---

 ## Technologies Used